Our cafe and sculpture park are open. Our gallery spaces are closed for an exhibition changeover.

 Erwin Fabian

 Until the 1960s, Fabian’s practice focused on works on paper.
-Following his return to Melbourne in 1962, Fabian began to incorporate abstract sculpture into his practice, working mainly with steel, and later experimenting with discarded plastics and bronze casting.
+Following his return to Melbourne in 1962, he began to incorporate abstract sculpture into his practice, working mainly with steel, and later experimenting with discarded plastics and bronze casting.
 Heavily influenced by abstract expressionism, Fabian’s sculptural practice was typified by the assemblage and transformation of industrial and agricultural machinery.
-Using found and discarded materials and machinery parts, often salvaged from metal scrapyards Fabian not only acknowledges the past lives of his chosen objects and materials but embraces their worn aesthetic, accentuating their character.
+Using found and discarded materials and machinery parts, often salvaged from metal scrapyards, Fabian not only acknowledges the past lives of his chosen objects and materials but embraces their worn aesthetic, accentuating their character.